 In contrast, the measured concentrations of ozone (O3) exceed the ambient limit values over a large area, of particulate matter PM10 and PM2.5 at several locations and of nitrogen dioxide (NO2) at individual locations near traffic.

 Excessive nitrogen inputs, two-thirds of which come from ammonia (NH3) emissions and one-third from NOX emissions, impact the environment to an extent that significantly exceeds the critical loads.
+Suffering from nitrogen pollution above the critical level are:

 In agriculture, air pollution (i.e. by ozone) can result in harvest losses of up to 15%.